SME and Business Development

 By offering services to the private sector, DTI facilitates the development of trade and industry by undertaking concrete assignments for Danish trade and industry and in a number of various areas.
 DTI plays a very special role in relation to small and medium-sized enterprises.

-The DTI’s technical departments are deeply involved in high-tech research and development activities, innovation consortia in cooperation with private enterprises and universities and other knowledge institutions, as well as government funded contract research, thereby making advanced knowledge and technologies accessible and readily available for application.
+DTI’s technical departments are deeply involved in high-tech research and development activities, innovation consortia in cooperation with private enterprises and universities and other knowledge institutions, as well as government-funded contract research, thereby making advanced knowledge and technologies accessible and readily available for application.
 Furthermore, DTI has in-house laboratories and workshops for product testing, product development and advanced prototyping.

 DTU's closely knit innovation management network consists of a number of DTI departments cooperate continuously across organisational boundaries.